-- E26.3.7 Any access which does not comply with Rules 26.1.13 or 26.1.14 shall be a restricted discretionary activity and the Council shall restrict its discretion to consideration of: - (a) The effects of any access not shown on the Outline Development Plans in Appendix 26A and 26B, on the safety and efficiency of traffic on the road network. - (b) The safety of access to and from the State Highway, including the combined effect of the State Highway intersection and the site access where applicable. - (c) Intersection and road design.
+E26.3.7 Any access which does not comply with Rules 26.1.13 or 26.1.14 shall be a restricted discretionary activity and the Council shall restrict its discretion to consideration of:

+The effects of any access not shown on the Outline Development Plans in Appendix 26A and 26B, on the safety and efficiency of traffic on the road network.

+- (a) The safety of access to and from the State Highway, including the combined effect of the State Highway intersection and the site access where applicable. - (b) Intersection and roaddesign